-Lionel Messi currently sits at the top of scoring charts in Europe’s five big leagues with 22 goals to his name – but he doesn’t even make the top four for the best minutes per goal ratios.
+Lionel Messi currently sits at the top of the scoring charts in Europe’s five big leagues with 29 goals to his name – but who has the best minutes-per-goal ratio?

-Of the players to have scored at least five league goals this season, here are the top 15.
+Of the players to have scored at least 10 goals in the Premier League, La Liga, Bundesliga, Serie A and Ligue 1 this season, here are the top 10 minutes-per-goal ratios.